Archive for the 'sound' Category

 I like Pink Floyd very much.
 They have handed down to Rock music history not only a fistful of memorable albums (the indisputable “Dark Side Of The Moon“, “Wish You Were Here”, the visionary “Ummagumma”, a less known gem titled “Meddle”, etc), but also a worldwide influential style due to their music, lyrics, performances… Very few times has a band been so unanimously acclaimed by public and critics.

 But that symbolism which Waters and Gilmour liked so much (I think) has three great exponents: “The wall” album, the song “Wish you were here” and my favourite album, “Animals”.
 All of them full of that nonconformity (sometimes naïve nonconformity, but never unnecessary).
-Read the rest of this article »
+Continue reading Animal Farm

 Reading between the lines

 Imagine you want to leave your girlfriend/boyfriend because you have discovered something you don’t agree with.
 Now imagine you have to take her/him home in your car.
 How can you tell her/him your feelings without saying anything, but only playing five songs?
-Read the rest of this article »
+Continue reading Reading between the lines

 Game developers spotted!